ICIJ/datashare-client/README.md

 ## Run tests inside [Majestic](https://github.com/Raathigesh/majestic)

 Majestic is a "zero config GUI for Jest".
-First, you need to install it global:
+First, you need to install it globally:

 ```
 npm install -g majestic